fivethirtyeight/data/presidential-commencement-speeches/README.md

-### Presidential commencement speeches
+# Presidential Commencement Speeches

-The data behind the story [Sitting Presidents Give Way More Commencement Speeches Than They Used To](http://fivethirtyeight.com/features/sitting-presidents-give-way-more-commencement-speeches-than-they-used-to/), not including commencement speeches by President Obama in 2016
+This folder contains data behind the story [Sitting Presidents Give Way More Commencement Speeches Than They Used To](http://fivethirtyeight.com/features/sitting-presidents-give-way-more-commencement-speeches-than-they-used-to/)

+Data does not include commencement speeches by President Obama in 2016.

 Header | Definition
 ---|---------